 (Below is a short segment from an interview with film composer Brian Tyler in which he discusses what he does.)

 Television series & film composer, Ramin Djawadi discusses his work for the Game of Thrones series.

 While the majority of the course focuses on film soundtracks, concepts will be equally applicable and relevant to television and game soundtracks, and we will explore game soundtracks broadly in the last week of the semester.

-Note: The attached syllabus is from Fall 2019.
+Note: The attached syllabus is from Spring 2020.
 This syllabus has had some significant changes that have reduced the required work / assignments section from previous years (F 2014–SP 2019).
 Our syllabus will be changing a bit to account for the fully remote-synchronous format.